kjosib/kjosib.github.io/kick_off.md

-# Project Kick-Off
+# Project Kick-Off and Realignment

 Struggling to get a project off the ground?
 Maybe it needs a kick.
-Are you getting what you need from your project kick-off meetings?
+Are you getting what you need from your kick-off and realignment meetings?

 ## What For?